ooyala/retries/README.md

 # Retries

-Retries is a gem that provides a single function, `with_retries`, to evaluate a block with randomized, truncated, exponential backoff.
+Retries is a gem that provides a class method, `Retries.run`, to evaluate a block with randomized, truncated, exponential backoff.

 There are similar projects out there